Dart-o-s/robs_luxx/plan.md

     [X] DONE 2025-04-26 16:10 Maps
         create, length, set at, get at

+    [x] OPEN check if we already have Generators yes we have, return a nested function as generator from a wrapepr function that creates it

     [X] DONE 2025-04-26 18:11 Wrapper classes for global Array- and Map-functions [X] DONE 2025-04-28 17:46 expand a dictionary into a template string, via FFI to dart use the operator %